silencesys/lindat-tei/src/guidelines/tei-header.md

 ```
 The element should contain the name of the author of the digital text in the following format `name surname`.
 To link to the author later in text the `xml:id` attribute can be used.
 It is recommended to prefix
-the name of the author with `Author_`, see example above.
+the name of the author with string `Author_`, see example above.
 Alternatively, sometimes it might be desired to keep the name of the author of the original text.
 In that case `author` element should contain name of the author and your name should be inside the responsibility statement `respStmt` with description of your responsibilities.

+#### Statement of responsibility
-Everyone who has been involved in the creation of the electronic text should be wrapped in their own `respStmt`.
-The description of the particular responsibilities in the `resp` element should be unified across all files of the database.
+It supplies a statement of responsibility for the intellectual content of a text, edition, recording, or series, where the specialized elements for authors, editors, etc. do not suffice or do not apply.
+May also be used to encode information about individuals or organizations which have played a role in the production or distribution of a bibliographic work.
+Name of the person should always be wrapped in the `name` element and description of responsibility in the `resp` element.
+The description of the particular responsibilities in the `resp` element is to be unified across all files of the database.
 It is advised to use the `type="author"` attribute to denote a person.
 ::: details Show example
 ```xml
 <titleStmt>